muhd-fadilah/cnn-text-classification-with-wordpiece-tokenization/README.md

 # CNN Text Classification with WordPiece Tokenization
 This repository is a boilerplate of CNN model for single-label text classification task, built using PyTorch.
 The boilerplate will preprocess raw dataset (supported format: csv, json, pkl) and feed them to CNN model.
 Combinations of different text cleaning and tokenization methods are applied to dataset.
-The list of aforementioned methods is as follow:

 ### Text cleaning methods
 - [Alphabet Only] - This method removes stop words, retains Latin alphabets and space.